Fluorescent T8 Bulbs

 Color temperature is an important factor to understand to ensure you have consistent lighting across an area.
 Fluorescent tubes are available in a wide range of color temperatures, so it's good to know what your application needs.
 The higher the Kelvin value, the bluer the bulb's light will appear.
 The lower the Kelvin value, the more yellow the light.
 For work spaces like offices, garages, and warehouses, we recommend lighting between 4000K and 5000K.
 Studies have shown these color temperatures can help reduce eye strain and increase productivity.

-Signs of Ballast Failure
+How to Fix T8 Bulb Flickering - Signs of Ballast Failure

 If you've had your fluorescent fixtures for a while, it may be time to service of even replace your ballast.
 Thankfully there are a few common signs of ballast failure you can watch out for.
 A failing ballast can cause your lights to dim, buzz, change color, or flicker rapidly.
-Check over all parts of the fixture to be safe, but when looking at the ballast, a swollen casing or burn marks are a clear sign of failure.
+Check over all parts of the fixture to be safe, but when looking at the ballast, a swollen casing or burn marks are clear signs of failure.